coq/coq/doc/sphinx/language/gallina-specification-language.rst

    end.

 A generic command Scheme is useful to build automatically various mutual induction principles.
-It is described in Section :ref:`Scheme`.
+It is described in Section :ref:`proofschemes-induction-principles`.

+.. _cofixpoint:

 Definitions of recursive objects in co-inductive types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~